Keb' Mo': Career

 On June 10, 1997, Moore performed on the television program Sessions at West 54th.
 He joined musicians Laval Belle on drums, Reggie McBride playing bass and Joellen Friedkin on keyboards to perform 14 songs, some from each of his albums.
 Blues pianist Dr. John also made a guest appearance.
 This session (known as Sessions at West 54th: Recorded Live in New York) was shown on television but was not released as a DVD until late 2000.

 In 1998, Moore was involved in the multi-artist project "Begegnungen (Encounters)" by German rock musician Peter Maffay.
 They performed together a new version of Mo's "Am I Wrong" on the album and some more songs in the 30 concerts at the arena tour later the same year, documented on the live album Begenungen Live, released in early 1999.
 A further guest of Maffay at the Begegnungen album and tour was Sonny Landreth and many more artists from around the world.

 Slow Down, his next album, was released in 1998 and featured twelve songs.
 It earned him a second Grammy Award.
 The album begins with the song "Muddy Water", a tribute to Muddy Waters.
-It also features a song entitled "Rainmaker", which had been released previously on his first album, eighteen years prior.
+It also features a song titled "Rainmaker", which had been released previously on his first album, eighteen years prior.

 His fourth album, The Door, was released in 2000.
 The same year, Keb' Mo' released Big Wide Grin, a children's album featuring many songs from Moore's own childhood, along with some newer children's songs and some by Moore himself.
 In 2001, he appeared on Sesame Street with Kermit the Frog, Grover, Elmo, and other muppets performing the song "Everybody Be Yo'self".
 The album includes an original arrangement of "America the Beautiful", which he performed years later on the 2006 series finale of The West Wing, "Tomorrow", in which he appears as himself to perform the song at the inauguration of President Matt Santos.

-In 2003, Martin Scorsese collaborated with many blues musicians including Keb' Mo' to put together a series of films entitled The Blues.
+In 2003, Martin Scorsese collaborated with many blues musicians including Keb' Mo' to put together a series of films titled The Blues.
 Following its release, several albums were released in accordance, some were compilations, some new collaborations and Keb' Mo' released an album in the series featuring a handful of existing recordings from Keb' Mo' to The Door.

 Also in 2003, Moore and Lyle Lovett released a cover of the Bob Seger song "'Til it Shines".

 On February 10, 2004, he released Keep It Simple which earned him a third Grammy Award, again in the contemporary blues genre.
 Later that year, he released his sixth studio album, Peace...
 Back by Popular Demand.